 - Motor oil viscosity

 - Performance or industry specifications the oil should meet

 The OEM will recommend a motor oil of a specified viscosity that meets the appropriate performance or industry specifications.
-For example, the OEM might tell you to use a 5W-30 motor oil that meets the API SN PLUS specification, or equivalent.
+For example, the OEM might tell you to use a 5W-30 motor oil that meets the API SP specification, or equivalent.

 When choosing an oil for your car, at the very least use an oil that hits those two checkboxes.

 Viscosity refers to a fluid’s resistance to flow.
 The higher the viscosity, the more slowly it flows.
 Honey, for example, has a higher viscosity than water.

 Viscosity is the most important property of motor oil.
 Your engine was built to use a motor oil of a specific viscosity.
 Today, 5W-30 is the most widely recommended oil viscosity.
 The “5W” rating refers to the oil’s viscosity when it’s cold [40ºC (104ºF)].
 The “30” rating refers to the oil’s viscosity when it’s hot [100ºC (212ºF)].

 Oil thickens when it’s cold (its viscosity increases).
 Alternatively, it thins when it’s hot (its viscosity decreases).

 If you use an oil that thickens too much in the cold, the oil won’t circulate throughout the engine as readily, leading to wear.
 If you use an oil that thins too much when it’s hot, it can fail to keep metal engine components separated during operation, also leading to wear.